Watergate scandal: Oval Office taping system

 After his election, Nixon made the Army Signal Corps remove a taping system used by predecessor Lyndon B. Johnson in the Oval Office.
 By 1971, Nixon worried that his presidency would not be sufficiently preserved for posterity and had the Secret Service install microphones in his desk and throughout the room.
-The system was deliberately kept secret from the White House Communications Agency, Kissinger, and even Nixon's secretary, Rose Mary Woods.
+The system was deliberately kept secret from those close to Nixon, including his secretary, Rose Mary Woods.
 From February 16, 1971 to July 12, 1973, the system recorded 3,432 hours of conversation.
 According to Graff, the tapes were ultimately "the root cause of [Nixon's] downfall".
 No president since Nixon is known to have taped White House conversations, although President Donald Trump suggested that he did.